logiquants/Logiquants-Website/content/blog/8-5-22-gold-en-opportunity.md

 ### The Good

 I use a lot of different technical analysis indicators, and I like the graph of AGI.
 On top of that, the CEO of Alamos has been buying shares every month.
 He currently holds about 1 million in total, which signifies his confidence in the business.
 This is noteworthy because he was previously a director of the World Gold Council.
-Last but not least, AGI pays a dividend of 1.34%.
+Last but not least, AGI comes with an annual dividend yield of 1.34%.

 ### The Bad